This page shows how to use the Excel Vlookup Function when the [range_lookup] argument is set to TRUE (or is omitted).

 For each of the bank accounts in the above spreadsheet, the Vlookup function finds the closest value below the current balance, in column A of the "Interest Rates" spreadsheet.
 The function then returns the corresponding value from column C of this spreadsheet.

 Bank Accounts spreadsheet with Vlookup results:

-The first call to the Vlookup function, in C2 is:
+The first call to the Vlookup function, in cell C2 is:

 The table below explains the arguments that are supplied to this function:

-Further Vlookup examples are provided on the Microsoft Office website.
+For further Vlookup examples, see the Microsoft Office website.